Deveshrai02/Image-Classifier-webapp/README.md

-# Image-Classifier-webapp
+## Image-Classifier-webapp
-This is a image classifier webapp build upon flask and keras .
+This is a image classifier webapp build upon python's web development framework **flask** and deep learning library **keras** .

+Required dependencies are mentioned in *requirements.txt*.